freedom7341/G-standards/contributing.md

 * AV-X

 #### 2. Classify your standard accordingly.
 It is important to have a standard in the correct sub-branch.
-If you are unsure on where your standard should be, feel free to contact the owners of this repository!
+If you are unsure where your standard should be, feel free to contact the owners of this repository!

 #### 3. There must be one "readme.md" file in every sub-directory explaining the principles of how to do a certain thing.
 This is done to make this repository more readable.
 Contents of files named "readme.md" appear to users who are in the directory, so instead of opening a customly named filed for every standard you can simply scroll through folders and see the according standard without extra steps.